Pendulum-BaaS/pendulum-cli/README.md

 - Deploy the Pendulum infrastructure to AWS
 - Provide deployment details and next steps

+`pendulum destroy`

+Permanently destroy the Pendulum deployment from AWS.
+This command will:

+- Prompt for AWS account ID and region
+- Check if Pendulum stack exists
+- Display warnings about permanent data loss
+- Require confirmation by typing "DESTROY"
+- Remove all AWS infrastructure and resources
+- Stop all related billing charges

 ## Prerequisites

 ## For `pendulum init` and `pendulum dev`: